 Despite its many health advantages, almond milk does not have as high a protein content as breast milk, cow’s milk, or hydrolyzed formulas, and therefore is not a suitable replacement for children under two years of age.

 The majority of American almonds are grown in the state of California.

 Why We Love World Plant Milk Day

 Cow milk is near-ubiquitous, but animal agriculture also leads to major pollution and greenhouse gas emissions.
-This drives climate change—meaning if we replace some of our cow milk with plant milk, we're doing our planet a great favor.
+This drives climate change.
+By occasionally replacing cow milk with plant milk, we're helping the planet.

 It’s healthy — plain and simple